Collect Kubernetes logs and forward them to Loki

 Collect logs from Kubernetes

-Alloy can be configured to collect all kinds of logs from Kubernetes:
+You can configure Alloy to collect all kinds of logs from Kubernetes:

 - System logs